lmweber/benchmark-data-Levine-32-dim/README.md

 **Data source:**

-- The FCS data files can be downloaded from the Cytobank experiment page for benchmark data set 1: https://www.cytobank.org/cytobank/experiments/46259.
+- The FCS data files can be downloaded from the Cytobank experiment page for benchmark data set 1: https://www.cytobank.org/cytobank/experiments/46259

-    The data are provided as a set of 24 FCS files for the gold standard data set (one FCS file per cluster), and one additional combined FCS file for the test data set.
-Note that cluster labels are not available for the cells in the test data set.
+    The data are provided as a set of 24 FCS files for the manually gated cells (one FCS file per cell type), and one additional combined FCS file for the unassigned cells.
+Cluster labels are not available for the unassigned cells.

 **Files in this repository:**

-- The R script [prepare_dataset_1.R](prepare_dataset_1.R) reads the FCS files, adds cluster labels for the 24 manually gated clusters, applies a standard `asinh` transform, and saves the data in tab-delimited text format.
+- The R script [prepare_dataset_1.R](prepare_dataset_1.R) reads the FCS files, adds cluster labels for the manually gated clusters, applies a standard `asinh` transform, and saves the data in tab-delimited text format.

 - The [processed_data](processed_data/) folder contains the final tab-delimited text files.

-    - [benchmark_dataset_1.txt](processed_data/benchmark_dataset_1.txt) contains the data from the 24 manually gated clusters in the gold standard data set (49% of the total data set), with `asinh` transform applied, and cluster labels added. [benchmark_dataset_1_notransform.txt](processed_data/benchmark_dataset_1_notransform.txt) contains the same data without the `asinh` transform.
+    - [benchmark_dataset_1.txt](processed_data/dataset_1/benchmark_dataset_1.txt) contains the data from the 24 manually gated clusters in the gold standard data set (49% of the total data set), with `asinh` transform applied, and cluster labels added. [benchmark_dataset_1_notransform.txt](processed_data/dataset_1/benchmark_dataset_1_notransform.txt) contains the same data without the `asinh` transform.

-    - [benchmark_dataset_1_unassigned.txt](processed_data/benchmark_dataset_1_unassigned.txt) contains the unassigned cells in the test data set (51% of the total data set), with `asinh` transform applied.
-Cluster labels are not available here, since these cells were not assigned to any cell types by the manual gating. [benchmark_dataset_1_unassigned_notransform.txt](processed_data/benchmark_dataset_1_unassigned_notransform.txt) contains the same data without the `asinh` transform.
+    - [benchmark_dataset_1_unassigned.txt](processed_data/dataset_1/benchmark_dataset_1_unassigned.txt) contains the unassigned cells in the test data set (51% of the total data set), with `asinh` transform applied.
+Cluster labels are not available for these cells, since the manual gating did not assign them to any cell types. [benchmark_dataset_1_unassigned_notransform.txt](processed_data/dataset_1/benchmark_dataset_1_unassigned_notransform.txt) contains the same data without the `asinh` transform.

 **Original reference:**

-This data set was originally published in the following paper (Bendall et al, 2011), however the version of the data published with the PhenoGraph paper includes additional processing steps.
+This data set was originally published in the following paper (Bendall et al, 2011):

 - Bendall et al., (2011). *Single-cell mass cytometry of differential immune and drug responses across a human hematopoietic continuum.* Science, 332, pp. 687-696. http://www.ncbi.nlm.nih.gov/pubmed/21551058 (data available at http://reports.cytobank.org/1/v1 or https://www.cytobank.org/cytobank/experiments/6033).